kaanalptkn/tinypaws-p4-ka/README.md

 ## Help us

-* This section contaion two different page.
-One of them is adoption page, which is giving information how to adopt pets.
-Second on is donation page gives info how to donate to charity.
+* This section contains two different pages.
+One of them is the adoption page, which is giving information on how to adopt pets.
+The second one is the donation page gives info on how to donate to charity.

 ## Shooping page

-* In this section user can see all shooping products, such as activewear, jeans, shirts.
-Also there is a filter so user can filter price low to high or opposite, with alphabetic letter, and others.
+* In this section, users can see all shopping products, such as activewear, jeans, and shirts.
+Also, there is a filter so users can filter prices low to high or opposite, with an alphabetic letter, and others.

 ## Checkout

-* Secure checkout page allow user to add all nesesary ditails to place an order.
-On right hand site of the screen there is order summary.
+* The secure checkout page allows users to add all necessary details to place an order.
+On the right-hand side of the screen, there is an order summary.
 A test purchase can be made with the following details:

  - credit card: 4242 4242 4242 4242
  - expiration date: 04 / 24
  - CVC: 424
  - ZIP: 42424

-* Complete order will submit a payment and redirect to order confirmation page.
-Also user can go back to the bag to adjust shopping bag.
+* The complete order will submit payment and redirect to the order confirmation page.
+Also, the user can go back to the bag to adjust the shopping bag.

 ## Checkout success - Thank you

-* After purchase customer can see order summary and to buttons:
+* After purchase customer can see the order summary and two buttons:

- - Go back to home page - user will be redirected do home page
+ - Go back to the home page - user will be redirected to home page
- - Contact Us to book a space - user will be redirected to contact us page.
+ - Contact Us to book a space - user will be redirected to the contact us page.

 ## Log in

-* If user already signed in before, they can login with username and password.
-Username is more than five character, and pasword as well.
-If the user first time coming to our website, there's a link on the bottom "New here?
+* If the user already signed in before, they can log in with a username and password.
+The username is more than five characters and the password is as well.
+If the user is the first time coming to our website, there's a link on the bottom "New here?
 Sign Up!

 ## Sign up

-* This section provides to user sign up information.
-If user is regular user in our webpage and they woudl like to  see their previus orders. they need sign up.
+* This section provides user sign-up information.
+If a user is a regular user of our webpage and they would like to see their previus orders. they need to sign up.

 ## My profile